brianphil/react-responsive/README.md

 ## Overview

-This implementation attempts to add breaking points to tabe columns to avoid the classic truncation of data limited by small viewports
+This implementation attempts to add breaking points to table columns to avoid the classic truncation of data; limited by small viewports